-a) Would the project: Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? from the 2018 Final SEIS/EIR NI Significance Determination for the Revised Project NI changes in the project require major revisions to the 2018 Final SEIS/EIR because of new significant impacts or changes in the severity of previously identified significant impacts?
-No require major revisions to the 2018 Final SEIS/EIR because of new or changed circumstances involving new significant impacts or substantially more severe impacts than those analyzed in the 2018 Final SEIS/EIR?
+a) Would the project: Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state?
+Significance Determination from the 2018 Final SEIS/EIR NI Significance Determination for the Revised Project NI new significant impacts or changes in the severity of previously identified significant impacts? require major revisions to the 2018 Final SEIS/EIR because of new or changed circumstances involving new significant impacts or substantially more severe impacts than those analyzed in the 2018 Final SEIS/EIR?
 Has new information become available, resulting in previously undisclosed significant impacts, a change in the severity of significant impacts, or a change in the feasibility of mitigation measures? b) Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan, or other land use plan?
 NI NI No No No